camunda-community-hub/camunda8-greenfield-installation/README.md

        cd kind
        make

 The Kind environment is a stripped down version without ingress and without identity enabled.
 So, once pods start up, try using port forwarding to access them.

 For example, try `make port-operate`, and then access operate at localhost: http://localhost:8081

 Or, try `make port-tasklist`, and then access task list here: http://localhost:8082

+NOTE: learn more about ingress-kind https://kind.sigs.k8s.io/docs/user/ingress/#ingress-nginx

+## Modify Kind

+- Create a custom camunda-values.yaml in a directory.
+See camunda-values.yaml listed below for examples.
+- Add your camunda-values.yaml to the chartValues in the command to override existing values
+- Run the make command

+`make camunda-ingress chartValues=../../camunda-8-helm-profiles/development/camunda-values.yaml,../../camunda-8-helm-profiles/ingress-kind/camunda-values.yaml`

 # Cleaning Up

 Unless this is a production environment, remember to clean things up!
 These can cost quite a lot of money if you leave them running.

 Run `make clean` to completely delete all kubernetes objects as well as the cluster.

 # Other Useful Commands

 There are several `make` targets that are available no matter what cloud provider you use.
 Here are a few:

 ## Configure your kubectl

 Run `make use-kube` to make sure that your local `kubectl` environment is configured to connect to the appropriate cluster.

 ## Find urls to management console

 Run `make urls` to see which url to use in order to manage your cluster.
 In google cloud, this will show you the url to the GKE console, in aws this will show the EKS cluster, etc.

 ## Port Forwarding